Can There Be Any Doubt?

-For starters, these claims are a classic example of totalitarian deflection, something China, Russia (and the Soviets) and other dictators have done for a century.
-Putin draws from this well every time he is caught committing criminal acts, like poisoning political opponents, whistle blowers, journalists, or invading a neighboring country.
+For starters, these claims are a classic example of totalitarian deflection, something China, Russia (and the Soviets), and other dictators have done for a century.
+Putin draws from this well every time he is caught committing criminal acts, like poisoning political opponents, and whistle blowers, jailing journalists, or invading neighboring countries.
 As knee-jerk tactic’s go, it’s right up there with his “whatabout the U.S.?” and “I’ve got better things to do than murder my enemies.”
 More importantly, Russia’s claims are blatantly contradicted by the situation on the ground.

 Twice now, Russia has been forced to retreat after they failed to take a major objective.
 The first occurred two months into their campaign when their northern offensive failed to take Kyiv.
 A column of Russian armor that stretched for 64 km (40 mi) and was spaced three-vehicles wide was descending on the capital.
 In keeping with Russian tactics, this was a brute force assault preceded by artillery, rockets, and air strikes —a strategy they’ve followed since World War II.

 The purpose of this offensive was obvious.
 While the other advances moved in from the East to claim territory occupied by Russian-speaking peoples, the northern offensive aimed to seize the Ukrainian govenment’s seat of power and remove Zelensky from office.
 This was clearly what Putin meant when he said he wanted to “de-Nazify” Ukraine.
-In short, he wanted to take out Zelensky and replace him with a puppet leader (a la Viktor Yanukovych).
+In short, he wanted to take out Zelensky and replace him with a puppet leader similar to Viktor Yanukovych.

 However, a combination of tenacious resistance, ambushes, equipment failures, a lack of proper supplies, incompetent leadership, and brazen arrogance resulted in defeat.
 The Russian forces began abandoning their vehicles, surrendering to locals, and beat a hasty retreat.
 This incident, more than anything, exposed how unprepared and overconfident the Russian forces — and indeed, Putin himself — had been.
-It also laid bare how Putin’s leadership, which consists of appointing the “oligarchs” that make up his inner circle, into positions they are not qualified for.
+It also laid bare the ineptitude of Putin’s leadership, which consists of appointing the “oligarchs” that make up his inner circle into positions they are not qualified for.

 But of course, Moscow denied everything and claimed that the operation was merely a “feint” designed to probe Ukraine’s defenses and draw their troops away from the eastern sector.
 They were withdrawn as the resistance proved stiff, and the forces were needed for operations elsewhere.
 As I said, this narrative was blatantly contradicted by the situation on the ground.
 These showed this to not only be a lie, but a really bad one at that!